Making a space-shooter game (on accident)

 - Mysterious gems that increase your score when you acquire them;

 - A shield that gets depleted after 3 collisions, but refills if the player gets a certain kind of gem;

 - Sound effects for asteroid impacts, ship damage and gem acquisition.

 - A "high score" interaction sequence that lets users add their name to a live leaderboard linked to a real database.

-Try it yourself below.
+Try it yourself below [in desktop view only].
 You can drag the ship in all directions (not only left and right).
 Can you make it onto the leaderboard?

 Using randomization to keep things interesting